Social Media Campaign

 Phase 3

-The campaign was released in waves.
-First introductory graphics announced a call for nominations across web and social channels, followed by digital released of honoree graphics, and then a final editorial feature in Pepperdine Magazine.
+Graphics were released in 3 waves.
+First, a call for nominations across web and social channels, followed by the digital release of honoree announcements, and then a final editorial feature in Pepperdine Magazine and on the webpage.

 25 Instagram Story slides (two honorees each)